Getting started with the WRLD iOS SDK

 1. Sign up and get an API Key

-If you don’t have an account yet, you will need to sign up and confirm your email address
+If you don’t have an account yet, you will need to sign up for the Digital Twin plan and confirm your email address

 Take note of the created key, you will need it soon